 An abrasion can be a very painful scrape to the cornea.
 It can be caused by a foreign object in the eye or is often caused by a fingernail or tree branch.
 An eye doctor will treat a corneal abrasion with an antibiotic eye drop to prevent infection.
 In addition, some doctors may use a contact lens as a bandaid on the eye to improve eye comfort with blinking.

-Ocular chemical burns occur when chemicals splash into the eye, and are responsible for 11.5%-22.1% of all ocular injuries.9 Copious irrigation with a saline solution is recommended to remove the chemical agent and minimize the damage to the eye.
-Most important, any chemical burn requires immediate medical attention by an ophthalmologist or optometrist.
+Ocular chemical burns occur when chemicals splash into the eye and are responsible for 11.5%-22.1% of all ocular injuries.9 Copious irrigation with a saline solution is recommended to remove the chemical agent and minimize the damage to the eye.
+Most importantly, any chemical burn requires immediate medical attention by an ophthalmologist or optometrist.

 When to See a Doctor for Eye Pain

-Finally, ophthalmology should immediately see any new eye pain with or without vision changes.
+Finally, contact your eye doctor immediately if you experience any new eye pain with or without vision changes.

 Putting It All Together